SaimonIslamPrantik/better-unduck/README.md

 Unduck solves this by doing all of the work client side.
 Once you've went to https://better-unduck.vercel.app once, the JS is all cache'd and will never need to be downloaded again.
 Your device does the redirects, not me.

-## Why to use Better-Unduck Insted of Unduck
+## Why to use Better-Unduck Insted of Unduck?

-Better-Unduck uses Startpage as it's default search engine cause it's results are identical to Google's but provides far better privacy
+Better-Unduck uses Startpage as it's default search engine cause it's results are identical to Google's but provides far better privacy.